-- Raise the vehicle with the center stand. ( p.
-99) - Lock the steering by turning the handlebar to the left, pressing the black ignition key down in the position OFF ⋈ and turning it to the position LOCK ⊕.
+- Park the motorcycle on a firm surface. - Swing the side stand forward with your foot as far as it will go and lean the vehicle on it. - Lock the steering by turning the handlebar to the left, pressing the black ignition key down in the position OFF ⋈ and turning it to the position LOCK ⊕.
 To make the steering lock engage more easily, move the handlebar a little to the left and right.
 Remove the black ignition key.